 This fellow with the wet nose wanted a room, also.

-Dana, at 1461m has some old stone buildings with Tibetian-style windows of beautiful craftsmanship.
+Dana, at 1461m, has some old stone buildings with Tibetan-style windows of beautiful craftsmanship.
 The town has a guest house and a bus stop.

 The valley near Dana is bucolic, and the footpath takes you along ancient stone walkways through the farms.